 You can’t build an effective investment strategy without first knowing your client…

-Nichole told the portfolio manager that WGAM has 10 weeks to put together a detailed portfolio analysis proposal.
-Your portfolio manager recognizes that it will not be easy to land Nichole as a client.
-To make the most convincing case to Nichole, everyone on the team must contribute to ensure that WGAM creates the best proposal.
+Peter told the portfolio manager that WGAM has 10 weeks to put together a detailed portfolio analysis proposal.
+Your portfolio manager recognizes that it will not be easy to land Peter as a client.
+To make the most convincing case to Peter, everyone on the team must contribute to ensure that WGAM creates the best proposal.

-Your team will start out with a portfolio of $100,000 in virtual cash and will compete against other student teams from all over the world.
-At the end of the 10 weeks of active trading, you will be required to submit a proposal detailing your recommended investment strategy.
-Judges will review your final investment report and select top teams.
+Your team will start out with a portfolio of $100,000 in virtual cash and will compete against other student teams from all over the world who are trying to land the same client.
+At the end of the 10 weeks of active trading, you must submit a proposal detailing your recommended investment strategy.
+As you strive to win Peter’s business, how will your team stand out against competing teams?
+How will you create a compelling and clever pitch to convince Peter to choose your strategy?
+Judges will review your final investment reports and select top teams.
 Those teams will be invited to present their strategies to a panel of experts.

-* Teams are not permitted to contact Nichole Jordan, members of her family, Via, or anyone else mentioned in this case study.
+* Teams are not permitted to contact Peter, rePurpose, or anyone else mentioned in this case study.
 The investment scenarios included in this case study have been embellished for the purpose of the competition.